Real people: Real lives

 John Carmel Heenan: prelate of Roman Catholic Church 1905-1975

-Born in 1905 in Ilford, Essex, England, the youngest son of Irish parents John and Anne Heenan (née Pilkington).
+Born in 1905 in Ilford, Essex, England, the youngest son of Irish parents James Carmel Heenan (a civil servant) and Anne Pilkington.
 He was ordained as a priest in 1930.
 As Superior of the Catholic Missionary Society of England and Wales. he criticised the United States for being too concerned about communism and not enough about spiritual matters.
 He served as Archbishop of Westminster from 1963 until his death in 1975.
 He was elevated to the cardinalate in 1965.
+He is commemorated in Westminster Abbey.